anoma/juvix-docs/docs/tutorials/essential.juvix.md

   };
 ```

-A polymorphic function that needs an equality operation for its type parameter can be defined generically by requiring an instance of the `Eq` trait, rather than relying on a specific equality implementation.
-Then the function can be used with any type for which an instance of `Eq` is available.
-The appropriate instance is chosen at compilation time based on the type.
-The corresponding concrete equality implementation from the instance is then used.
+A polymorphic function that needs an equality operation for its type parameter
+can be defined generically by requiring an instance of the `Eq` trait, rather
+than relying on a specific equality implementation.
+Then, the function can be
+used with any type for which an instance of `Eq` is available.
+The appropriate
+instance is chosen at compilation time based on the type.
+The corresponding
+concrete equality implementation from the instance is then used.

-As a trivial example, the standard library actually defines the infix equality operator `==` in terms of the `Eq` trait.
+As a trivial example, the standard library actually defines the infix equality
+operator `==` in terms of the `Eq` trait.

 ```juvix extract-module-statements
 module traits1;
 == {A} {{Eq A}} (x y : A) : Bool := Eq.eq x y;
 end;
 ```

-The implicit instance argument `{{Eq A}}` specifies that wherever the function `==` is called, an instance of `Eq` is required for the type parameter `A`.
-The specific instance is automatically inferred by the type checker, separately for each function call.
+The implicit instance argument `{{Eq A}}` specifies that wherever the function
+`==` is called, an instance of `Eq` is required for the type parameter `A`.
+The
+specific instance is automatically inferred by the type checker, separately for
+each function call.

-Because we have defined an instance of `Eq` for `Resource`, we can now use `==` with resources.
-The type checker automatically choses `eqResourceI` as the required instance and uses the corresponding equality implementation.
+Because we have defined an instance of `Eq` for `Resource`, we can now use `==`
+with resources.
+The type checker automatically choses `eqResourceI` as the
+required instance and uses the corresponding equality implementation.

 ```juvix
 countResource (resource : Resource) (lst : List Resource) : Nat :=